-After a nice breakfast at your hotel, you will join our volcano hike tour where you get to explore a recently erupted volcano, learn about this fascinating geological form and traverse Iceland’s otherworldly terrain.
+After a nice breakfast at your hotel, you will join our volcano hike tour, where you can explore a recently erupted volcano, learn about this fascinating geological form and see the newly formed land for yourself!

 Volcanic eruptions are unpredictable natural events.
-Whether small or large fissure cracks open, they occur due to lava bursting out as well as other pyroclastic effects.
-Every eruption brings a rare and once-in-a-lifetime opportunity to observe the sheer power behind the lava explosion.
+Whether small or large fissure cracks open, occur due to lava bursting out as well as other pyroclastic effects.
+Every eruption brings a rare and once-in-a-lifetime opportunity to observe the sheer power.

-After hiking to the eruption site if you are traveling during the September-March months you will get a chance to hunt amazing Northern Lights.
+After hiking to the eruption if you are traveling during the September-March months you will get a chance to hunt the amazing Northern Lights.

 Our exhilarating aurora hunt takes you deep into Iceland’s rural heartlands, leaving the city lights behind and providing the perfect conditions to witness the heavenly light show.
 If you’re looking to see something supernatural and cross the Northern Lights off your bucket list, then this is the tour for you!

-Please note: Nothern Lights chase is available only during the winter season from September till March.
+Please note: Nothern Lights chase is available only during the winter season from September to March.